HINKOKO/shell/io_redirections_and_filters/README.md

-Script 11 counts the number of directories and sub-dir in the current working dir Script 12 displays the 10 newest files in current directory Script 13 prints only words that appear exactly once
+Script 11 counts the number of directories and sub-dir in the current working dir Script 12 displays the 10 newest files in current directory Script 13 prints only words that appear exactly once Script 14 display lines containing the pattern "root" from a file